python-openxml/opc-diag/docs/quickstart.rst

 subcommand provides the first half of this process, complemented by the ``repackage`` subcommand discussed next.

+This is especially useful when you have a pretty good idea how some particular aspect of the XML schema works but want to experiment with manual updates directly the the XML to see what product behaviors those produce in, say, Microsoft Word or LibreOffice.

 The command:

 .. code-block:: bash